jasujm/hrefs/docs/quickstart.rst

 Setting up the application
 ..........................

 The :mod:`hrefs` library resolves URLs automatically.
-In order for that to work, it only needs the :class:`hrefs.starlette.HrefMiddleware` to be included in the middleware stack:
+For that to work, it only needs the :class:`hrefs.starlette.HrefMiddleware` to be included in the middleware stack:

 .. code-block:: python